-In the 1950s, global energy analyses were performed by King Hubbard for the U.S. Geologic Survey and by Palmer Putnam for the Atomic Energy Commission.
-Hubbard's work reported the income energy from the sun to be equivalent to 178,000 million megawatts (Fig. 21.7).
-At noon on a cloudless day a square meter of the earth's surface facing the sun receives approximately one kilowatt.
-The income resource also includes a very small contribution, less than 0.02 percent, from the gravitational forces of the sun, moon, and earth and from the thermal and nuclear sources within the earth.
+In the 1950s, global energy analyses were performed by King Hubbard for the US Geologic Survey and by Palmer Putnam for the Atomic Energy Commission.
+Hubbard's work reported the income energy from the sun to be equivalent to 178,000 million MW (Fig. 21.7).
+At noon on a cloudless day a square meter of the earth's surface facing the sun receives approximately 1 kW.
+The income resource also includes a very small contribution, less than 0.02%, from the gravitational forces of the sun, moon, and earth and from the thermal and nuclear sources within the earth.
 Part of the solar energy appears in the form of water and wind power, wood, alcohol, garbage, cow dung, solar heaters, and photoelectric generators.

 Putnam's study, titled "Energy in the Future," was primarily concerned with the capital energy resources.
-These analyses are continued today by the Energy Information Administration in the U.S. Department of

-Energy (see Fig. 21.8).
+These analyses are continued today by the Energy Information Administration in the US Department of Energy (see Fig. 21.8).
 The capital resources are the fossil and nuclear fuels present in the crust of the earth.
 The fossil fuels were created by the interaction of the sun with the terrestrial flora and fauna.
-This was a very low-yield process that over the five billion years the earth has existed captured about two days of the solar energy in the form of coal, oil, gas, and other combustibles.
-The recoverable quantities are difficult to estimate.^{12-15}
+This was a very low-yield process that over the 5 billion years the earth has existed captured about 2 days of the solar energy in the form of coal, oil, gas, and other combustibles.
+The recoverable quantities are difficult to estimate [11-14].